stfc/PSyclone/doc/psyad/user_guide/implementation.rst

 will eventually be exposed as a configuration option (this is the subject of issue #1346).
 This value is the one arrived at over time by the Met Office in the current adjoint-testing code.
-In that code, the vector of variables can be of order 200M in length (since it involves values at all points of the 3D mesh) and therefore there is plenty of scope for numerical errors to accumulate.
+In that code, the vector of variables can be of order 200 million in length (since it involves values at all points of the 3D mesh) and therefore there is plenty of scope for numerical errors to accumulate.
 Whether this value is appropriate for LFRic kernels is yet to be determined.